PeterFa/PyTradeLib/doc/tutorial.rst

 Note that you should run **only one server and one or more workers in different computers**.

-If you just want to run strategies in parallel in your own desktop you can take advantage of the pytradelab.optimizer.local module like this:
+If you just want to run strategies in parallel in your own desktop you can take advantage of the pytradelib.optimizer.local module like this:

 .. literalinclude:: ../samples/tutorial-optimizer-local.py